xposure/opengl-tutorial-csharp/README.md

-These tutorials were taken from www.opengl-tutorial.org and converted to OpenTK and .NET.
+These tutorials were taken from www.opengl-tutorial.org and converted to OpenTK and .NET verbatim where language and libaries weren't a problem.
 All credit should go to them for their hard work.

 *  [Home](https://github.com/xposure/opengl-tutorial-csharp/wiki)